 Vesuvius volcano is part of the Campanian volcanic arc that formed over a subduction zone created by the convergence of the African and Eurasian tectonic plates.
 This subduction zone also reaches the length of the Italian peninsula and is the source of other famous volcanoes like Mount Etna and Stromboli.

-However, the oldest dated rock at Mount Vesuvius collected from a well drilled near the volcano is about 300,000 years old.
+The cone known as Mount Vesuvius sits in the crater of the ancient Somma volcano which last erupted about 17,000 years ago.
+The oldest dated rock at Mount Vesuvius collected from a well drilled near the volcano is about 300,000 years old.

 In 2013, the height of the cone was 4,203 feet (1,281 meters).
 The height can change and vary after each major eruption.